-West Trade Review is published annually each spring and strives to put forth the best contemporary poetry, fiction, non-fiction prose and artwork and publishes a mix of established and up and coming writers.
+West Trade Review is published annually each spring and strives to put forth the best contemporary poetry, fiction, photography, and artwork and publishes a mix of established and up and coming writers/artists.

 Our mission is to perpetuate the work of artists both well known and yet-to-be-known, simultaneously enriching our world through the written word and visual arts.
 We strive to reflect diversity in style, content and perspective throughout prose, poetry, photography and other artwork.